pyhopper/pyhopper/docs/quickstart.rst

 -----------------------------

 Once we have defined the search space, we can schedule the search using the :meth:`pyhopper.Search.run` method.
-The method requires three argument: The objective function, the direction of the search (minimize or maximize), and runtime of the search.
+The method requires three argument: The objective function, the direction of the search (minimize or maximize), and the runtime of the search.
 For specifying the runtime, we can provide a string that is parsed by :meth:`pyhopper.parse_timeout` or simply an integer/float with the runtime in seconds.

 .. code-block:: python